- Royal Pacific: Rooms

 But what’s the story?
 Why’s there a plane parked out on the lagoon?
 And who’s Jake, anyway?
 Let us fill you in.

-Crystal waters, swaying coconut palms and the tranquil serenity of the South Pacific islands have always captured the soul of man.
-At Loews Royal Pacific Resort, the story of the Golden Age of Travel unravels, inspired by the transition from a time of the legendary grand old steam liners to the eventual new and innovative age of air travel.
+Crystal waters, swaying coconut palms, and the tranquil serenity of the South Pacific islands have always captured the soul of man.
+At Loews Royal Pacific Resort, the story of the Golden Age of Travel unravels, inspired by the transition from a time of the legendary, grand old steamliners to the eventual new and innovative age of air travel.

 The exotic charm of the islands called out to Captain Jake McNally, a fictitious character who embodies the true spirit of the Golden Age of Travel, inspiring Jake’s American Bar.
-A highly regarded master pilot and true leader, it was never a surprise to find the Captain on his latest adventures as he island-hopped through the South Pacific.
+A highly-regarded master pilot and true leader, it was never a surprise to find the captain on his latest adventures as he island-hopped through the South Pacific.
 After a tumultuous break-up with his Hollywood starlet fiancée, Jake disappeared.
 No one exactly knows Captain Jake’s whereabouts today.
-Rumor has it, he flies around to all the backwater dives of Southeast Asia.
+Rumor has it he flies around to all the backwater dives of Southeast Asia.

-But one thing’s for sure, his vibrant, adventurous spirit lingers.
-When you kick back, relax and enjoy a few of Jake’s favorite drinks or celebrate at a Beer Dinner in Jake’s American Bar, take a look around, and give a toast to his spirit of adventure that lives on today.
+But one thing’s for sure: his vibrant, adventurous spirit lingers.
+When you kick back, relax, and enjoy a few of Jake’s favorite drinks or celebrate at a Beer Dinner in Jake’s American Bar, take a look around and give a toast to his spirit of adventure that lives on today.

 Aside from the actual story, what’s interesting here is that this is actually a different version of the story than the one told to people who work for Universal.
-It starts out the same, but they’re told that Jake actually fell in love and subsequently broke up with a native of the South Pacific, not a Hollywood starlet.
-In Jake’s despair over his lost love, he built Royal Pacific Resort as a shrine to her, so that he could live in the states but always be surrounded by the South Pacific and reminded of his one true love.
+It starts out the same, but they’re told that Jake actually fell in love and subsequently broke up with a native of the South Pacific, not a Hollywood star.
+In Jake’s despair over his lost love, he built Royal Pacific Resort as a shrine to her, so that he could live in America but always be surrounded by the South Pacific and reminded of his one true love.